jon-torres/Discord-bot-text-generator/README.md

 ## How to run

-Clone this repository or download it and run bot.py in a terminal/console.
+1. Clone this repository or download it.
+2. Create a "corpus" directory in the app's folder.
+3. Open your terminal/console and navigate to the app's folder.
+4. Run bot.py in a terminal/console.

 ```bash
   python3 bot.py
 ```

-Create a "corpus" directory in the app's folder.

 Once the bot is running, the owner or the server members can use the command !textgenhelp to get information about the bot's commands.

 ## Features

-- Extract messages from users in a given channel.
+- Extract all the messages sent from users in a given channel.
 - Generates new messages based on the given corpus or any corpus.
   <br>It's important to keep in mind that the generated text is highly dependent on the corpus, so make any necessary tweaks to the preprocessing.<br>